SaiSindhuja197/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/05-create-dax-calculations-in-power-bi-desktop-advanced.md

 4. On the remaining page, to clear the page, select the table visual, and the press the **Delete** key.

 5. Save the Power BI Desktop file.

-6. If you intend to start the next lab, leave Power BI Desktop open.

     >**Note**: You’ll create a report based on the data model in the **Design a Report in Power BI Desktop, Part 1** lab.